Take your first dip of the summer season at these public pools in Winston-Salem

 Photo by City of Winston-Salem Recreation and Parks via @ws_recreationparks

 Get ready to dive into the summer season.
-Four public pools open for the first time on Saturday, May 25:
+These eight public pools are open daily for the summer:

 Daily admission to all public pools is $2 for children ages 3 to 17 and $3 for adults.
 Children aged two and under and adults 60+ can get in for free.
 Season passes are available.